 The Nordictrack Commercial VR21 is the most affordable recumbent bike in Nordictrack’s range.
 The other options are the VR25 & the R35, both of which are priced well above $1000.
 Those are the bells & whistles models as I call them.
 Features that look great on paper, but will be rarely used.

 The VR21 on the other hand provides great bang for the buck.
 It has a reasonably heavy drive, it’s entertainment-friendly considering that you can use your tablet and run iFit with it, and has 25-resistance settings.
-That more than suffices for home use.
+That more than suffices for apartment or a small backyard gym use.

 Specs and features

 - Size – 54.6” H & 24.2” W x 61.1” L

 - Backrest – Lumbar Support & a comfortable mesh seat